shifumin/google-calendar-tools-ruby/README.md

 # google-calendar-tools-ruby

-A Ruby toolkit to fetch and create Google Calendar events using OAuth 2.0 authentication.
+A Ruby toolkit to fetch, create, and delete Google Calendar events using OAuth 2.0 authentication.
 Outputs structured JSON format optimized for AI/LLM consumption.

 ## Features